 As an EU-based non-profit, the Institute is in an excellent position to participate in joint research programs with academia and to attract grant funding.

-These projects allow Biopolus to work closely with universities, industries, and public utilities.
+Biopolus is highly active in EU grant projects, working closely with universities, industries, and public utilities.
 We provide innovative concepts and high-class infrastructure to find and develop solutions for our continuously urbanizing world.

 PROJECTS